Axe Brand Universal Oil: Establishment

-In the 1970s, Saudi Arabia became the first significant foreign market as it proved popular with Hajj pilgrims who suffered from ailments on their annual journeys to Mecca.
-As the popularity of Axe Brand grew among pilgrims, it spread to other Middle Eastern nations such as the UAE and Jordan.
-Since then, Axe Oil has seen success in China, Hong Kong and African.
+In the 1970s, Saudi Arabia became the first significant foreign market for the oil.
+From there, it spread to other Middle Eastern nations such as the UAE and Jordan.
+Since then, Axe Oil has expanded sales to China, Hong Kong and African countries.

 A manufacturing facility was established in 1993 at Shunde, Guangdong.
 Meanwhile, a factory in Johor Bahru was expanded to accommodate additional production lines.
 Concurrently, the company invested in property and the travel industry in Hong Kong while setting up the US$65 million Hotel Landmark Canton in Guangzhou.

 In 2002, the Singapore factory was expanded with the acquisition of a large warehouse adjacent to the existing plant; to reduce labour costs arising from high local wages, manufacturing operations were automated with a production line running at over 100 bottles per minute.
 A few new derivative products such as an Axe Brand Inhaler and Red Flower Oil were added to target ailments such as nasal congestion and rheumatic or muscular pain respectively.

 Presently, Axe Oil is produced in four Good Manufacturing Practice (GMP) certified factories in Singapore, Malaysia, China, and Indonesia.
 The company has around 600 employees worldwide, with approximately 200 in its Singapore HQ and factory complex.